swisnl/laravel-lti-provider/README.md

 ```bash
 php artisan lti-service-provider:install
 ```
-implemnent the LtiClient interface to your oauth2 client model.
+Implement the LtiClient interface to your oauth2 client model.
 Implement the methods and add the required attributes

 ## Change log